TheAgera/Obsidian/Work/Trading Log Bootcamp/Trading Log.md

 - [ ] Bullish Bias
 - [ ] Liquidity Sweep
 - [ ] Break of Structure
 - [ ] Fair Value Gap
 - [ ] Order Block
 - [ ] Equilibrium

+# 8-17-23

+Today I risked 1%, and so far am up .5% in secured profits and have a safe stop loss.
+Today was unemployment claims at 8:30 which essentially took out immediate liquiidty on both sides.
+Everything was bearish besides the 1 hr.
+After news, price went up into an hourly order block, and after that I waited for 15 minute break of structure.
+I entered off of the 5 min break of structure.
+I got scarred because as i entered, price ramped back up which looked like my 5 min break of structure was going to be a 5min liquidity sweep.
+I could've entered another 1% and had a much better entry, but I am still up a percent today, and could be up 1.5%.
+Over all good day

+- [x] Bearish Bias
+- [ ] Bullish Bias
+- [ ] Liquidity Sweep
+- [x] Break of Structure
+- [ ] Fair Value Gap
+- [x] Order Block
+- [ ] Equilibrium

+# 8-18-23

+Today is a friday, no news.
+Gold was swept weekly liquidity.
+I expect a reversal to the upside soon, but we shall see.
+I risked 2% on a short that was honestly a terrible move.
+I got impatient because I thought that since it was friday there would be low volume after a certain time.
+I'm not even sure what I noticed...
+There was no liqiudity sweep, 15min bos, and then a fair value gap that got ignored so it doesnt even matter.
+I think focusing on my emotions during all of this is more important.
+I'm SO upset I lost this trade, and during the entire time all I could think about was how stressed the trade made me.
+I should be confident, because I found a good setup and have nothing to worry about.
+I lost this trade, all I can do is recognize what I did wrong and move on and be happy that I made a mistake I can learn from.
+Mistakes were: over emotional, didn't wait for liquidity sweep.
+We just got a liquidity sweep, but i just can't trade again.
+That would be breaking my rules.
+It is a friday and price is going to chop-chop because of low volume.
+I have to wait for a liquidity sweep at the MINIMUM

+- [x] Bearish Bias
+- [ ] Bullish Bias
+- [ ] Liquidity Sweep
+- [x] Break of Structure
+- [ ] Fair Value Gap
+- [ ] Order Block
+- [ ] Equilibrium